simple-icons/simple-icons/CONTRIBUTING.md

   * Install SVGO
     * With npm: `npm install -g svgo`
     * With Homebrew: `brew install svgo`
-  * Run the following command `svgo --precision=3 icon.svg icon.min.svg`
+  * Run the following command `svgo --precision=3 -i icon.svg -o icon.min.svg`
   * Check if there is a loss of quality in the output, if so increase the precision.
 * The [SVGOMG Online Tool](https://jakearchibald.github.io/svgomg/)
   * Click "Open SVG" and select an SVG file.